Vyacheslav Konstantinovsky

-Vyacheslav Leonidovych Konstantinovsky (born November 11, 1960) is a Ukrainian businessman and politician who formerly served as a People's Deputy of Ukraine.
+Vyacheslav Leonidovych Konstantinovsky (born 11 November 1960) is a Ukrainian businessman and politician who served as a People's Deputy of Ukraine from Ukraine's 220th electoral district from 2014 until his resignation in 2017.

-Biography
+Early life, business and military career

 Vyacheslav Leonidovych Konstantinovsky was born in Kyiv.
 In childhood he was engaged in classical wrestling and held the rank of Master of Sports.
 He has a twin brother, Alexander.
 He entered the catering business in the mid-1980s.
-He lived in the US for seven years and then return in Ukraine in 1997.
+He lived in the United States for seven years and then return in Ukraine in 1997.
 Later he took part in the Orange Revolution and Euromaidan.

-Criminal Leonid "Lenya Long" Roitman was convicted in the USA in 2006 for ordering the murder of Vyacheslav Konstantinovsky.
+Criminal Leonid "Lenya Long" Roitman was convicted in the United States in 2006 for ordering the murder of Vyacheslav Konstantinovsky.
 He was released in 2014.

 He and his brother own the Kyiv-Donbas holding, the Kyiv Donbas Development Group, and Carte Blanche restaurant networks.
 In 2013, their fortune was estimated at $355 million.

-In 2014, after the start of the Ukrainian revolution, Konstantinovsky joined the territorial defense battalion Kyiv-1.
+In 2014, following the beginning of the War in Donbas, Konstantinovsky joined the Kyiv-1 Police Battalion.
 In summer 2014, he announced that he was selling his Rolls-Royce Phantom to donate the money to the Ukrainian army.
 On August 8, Konstantinovsky announced that he had received $180000 for the car, which he donated to the Army’s cause against the separatist movement in eastern Ukraine.

 Political career

-In September 2014, he announced to run for the Verkhovna Rada.
-In early parliamentary elections on October 26, he won a single-mandate constituency number 220 in Kyiv, gaining almost 33% of the vote.
+In September 2014, he announced to run for the Verkhovna Rada (Ukrainian parliament).
+In early parliamentary elections on 26 October, he won in Ukraine's 220th electoral district, gaining almost 33% of the vote.

-On June 17, 2015, Konstantinovsky left the People's Front parliamentary faction.
+On 17 June 2015, Konstantinovsky left the People's Front parliamentary faction.

-On July 13, 2017, Vyacheslav Konstantinovsky wrote a statement to renounce his deputy mandate.
+On 13 July 2017, Vyacheslav Konstantinovsky wrote a statement to renounce his deputy mandate.
 On his Facebook page, he posted that three years in parliament were the darkest of his life.
 Konstantinovsky plans to continue doing business.